 COVID-19 and Uncertainties Create Opportunity for Wealth Succession

 Boxer Mike Tyson once said that “everybody has a plan until they get hit”.
-Americans have been hit hard in the past month and most did not have a plan for a global pandemic.
+Americans have been hit hard in the past few months and most did not have a plan for a global pandemic.
 However, there is a unique window for individuals to address the transition of family wealth and create a plan for generational prosperity.

 There are three variables that create this unique window:

 Economic Uncertainty – Many governments, businesses, and schools are closed as the world tries to slow the invisible enemy known as COVID-19.
 Generally, American’s have been under “Stay at Home” orders and encouraged to leave their homes only to get necessary exercise, medicine or food.
 The U.S. equities indexes are down 30% from their February highs.
 Many industries have been significantly impacted short-term without any warning and there remains tremendous uncertainty of the long-term impacts.
 The concerns of many that the economy may have peaked in 2019 were met with the 2020 recession related to COVID-19.
 Most businesses and investment portfolios are worth significantly less today than they were at December 31, 2019 and creates a window to evaluate wealth transfers while values are down.